|

 At AUT, you'll be part of a values-led university that supports you to thrive in your role and career.
 We offer:

-Flexible working and a strong, caring culture that supports belonging.
+Flexible working and a strong, caring culture that supports belonging

-Recognition frameworks that reflect your contribution and how you live our values.
+Recognition frameworks that reflect your contribution and how you live our values

-The tools and trust to make a meaningful difference every day.
+The tools and trust to make a meaningful difference every day

-Māori and Pacific development programmes that strengthen our shared purpose.
+Māori and Pacific development programmes that strengthen our shared purpose

 Cultural capability uplift development programmes for all staff

-Professional development and funded study pathways to keep you moving forward.
+Professional development and funded study pathways to keep you moving forward

-Free gym membership.
+Free gym membership

 How to apply | Me pēhea te tuku tono

-Along with your CV, please ensure to submit a cover letter which a) explains why this role (and AUT) is of interest, and b) addresses how you feel you meet some, or all, of the key criteria listed above.
+Along with your CV, please submit a cover letter explaining why this role and AUT are of interest, and how your skills and experience align with the key criteria above.
+All applications must be submitted through AUT's online application process.

 Further Information | Pārongo Anō

-Closing Date | Te rā aukati:
+Closing Date | Te rā aukati: 9 July 2026 at 5pm

-Job Reference | Tohutoro Mahi: 90142
+Job Reference | Tohutoro Mahi: 95969

 At AUT we strive to be a place where people love to work and learn.
 We are committed to te Tiriti, excellence and inclusivity and aspire to be the University of choice for Māori and Pacific communities.
 We welcome people of all ethnicities, genders, sexual orientations, religious and political beliefs, socio-economic situations and accessibility needs.